 Same cores, similar UI patterns, joypad driven UI, same game thumbnails, mostly the same game database, same terminology.
-I think we can also say same developers, as I am an important contributor of the libretro team, and all the people who provided me with help are also member of the libretro community.
+It also shares some of the same developers, as kivutar is an important contributor of the libretro team, and all the people who provided help have also been members of the Libretro community.

 RetroArch is an extremely active project and has a growing codebase that makes it harder to reach stability.

-Also, RetroArch is a very powerful and sophisticated frontend, and one of the common criticism is that it exposes too many configuration options for the average retro gamer.
+Also, RetroArch is a very powerful and sophisticated frontend, and one of the common criticisms is that it exposes too many configuration options for the average retro gamer.

 Implementing Ludo as a menu driver of RetroArch would solve none of these core issues.
 For now, Ludo distinguishes itself from RetroArch by offering less features and focusing on a more easy to use interface.